Alcohol Addiction and Treatment

 Alcohol withdrawal can be uncomfortable and may have some serious health risks, but you don’t have to go through it alone.
 Medical detox can help ease your withdrawal symptoms and keep you safe.9 The Substance Abuse and Mental Health Services Administration (SAMHSA) advises inpatient detox or some other form of 24-hour medical care to ensure your safety while you detox from alcohol.9

-How to Find Alcohol Detox Near Me
+How to Find Alcohol Rehab or Detox Near Me

 If you or someone you love is dealing with the discomfort of alcohol withdrawal, treatment can help.
 American Addiction Centers (AAC) has treatment centers across the country that offer medical detox and withdrawal management.
 Call our 24/7 alcohol detox hotline at or text our team for more information about our treatment centers.
 For more information about treatment in your local area, browse our directory to find a detox center near you.